Cost of Owning an Old English Sheepdog

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Hip Dysplasia screening, Hypothyroidism screening, Cataracts screening

 Old English Sheepdogs should receive breed-specific screening for hip dysplasia starting at 1-2 years of age, as large breeds develop structural issues early.
-Early detection significantly improves treatment outcomes and quality of life.
+Most breed-related conditions respond better to early intervention.

 Cost of Old English Sheepdog Ownership

-Before committing to ownership, evaluate whether these costs are sustainable long-term for Old English Sheepdog ownership:
+Before committing to ownership, evaluate whether these costs are sustainable long-term for Old English Sheepdog ownership.

 More Old English Sheepdog Guides